-Before you begin: PCI devices can be configured for automatic management by libvirt (see the information about configuring VFIO pass-through devices in KVM Virtual Server Management, SC34-2752).
+Before you begin: The preferred method for setting up PCI devices is to configure them for automatic management with libvirt, see the information about configuring VFIO pass-through devices in KVM Virtual Server Management, SC34-2752.
 This management includes a dynamic host preparation.
-Perform the steps that follow only for devices that are not managed by libvirt.
+The tasks that follow describe a fallback method that applies only to PCI devices that are not managed by libvirt.